Opentrons/opentrons/api/docs/v2/moving_labware.rst

 .. note::

-    Labware definitions don't explicitly declare compatibility or incompatibility with the gripper.
-The Python Protocol API won't raise a warning or error if you try to grip and move other types of labware.
+    The labware definitions listed above include information about the position and force that the gripper uses to pick up the labware.
+The gripper uses default position and force values for other labware.
+The Python Protocol API won’t raise a warning or error if you try to grip and move other types of labware.

 .. _movement-modules: